bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **THE BIRTH OF HUMANS, a video**: [Link](https://youtu.be/StqZI9pMq0U?si=Rek7ccVJ35YbN9R4).

+**“The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
+We are made of starstuff.” - Carl Sagan.**

-**(LIFE evolved over ${  \mathbf{1000000000} }$s of years of a survival game...
-It must've been tough for many life forms...)**
+**LIFE evolved over ${  \mathbf{1000000000} }$s of years of a survival game...
+It must've been tough for many life forms...**

 **I humbly ask: WHY ALL THIS?
 (We don't seem to have a good answer...)**

-**“The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
-We are made of starstuff.” - Carl Sagan.**

 **Obs: GOING BACK ENOUGH IN TIME...
 WE ALL COME FROM THE ${ \Huge \textbf{SAME SOURCE!} }$**